YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ---
 class: note
 ---
-Model details and (many more) plots, along with code for constructing and training CNPs, can be found in {doc}`CNP Notebook <../reproducibility/CNP>`
+Model details and more plots, along with code for constructing and training CNPs, can be found in {doc}`CNP Notebook <../reproducibility/CNP>`.
 ```

 (attncnp)=